 We are happy to report that the charitable Hertie Foundation has announced today that it will extend the Hertie Network of Excellence in Clinical Neuroscience for another 3 years.
 Following successful evaluation of the program that supports six leading neuroscientific sites (Tübingen, Berlin, Bonn, Hamburg, Heidelberg-Mannheim and Munich) as well as 24 individual fellows working on transregional and translational projects, an additional 6.5 million Euro will be invested into further promoting the scientific progress of brain research.

-New funding (2023)
+New Transregio TRR355 (2023)

 We are proud to announce that another major collaborative research grant for our group has been approved by the German Research Foundation (DFG): The Transregional Collaborative Research Centre (TRR) 355 – Heterogeneity and functional specialization of regulatory T cells in distinct microenvironments – a joint project by TUM, LMU and University of Mainz.
 The head of our department, Prof. Korn, will be a co-spokesperson alongside Prof. Ari Waisman from Mainz and Prof. Carolin Daniel at LMU.